 Robert Ingram

-His scholarly work focuses on the early history of liberal democracy in the English-speaking world, with particular focus on religion and politics.
-His most recent book is Reformation Without End: Religion, Politics and the Past in Post-Revolutionary England (2018).
-In addition to co-editing People Power: Popular Sovereignty from Machiavelli to Modernity (2022), Freedom of Speech, 1500–1850 (2020) and God in the Enlightenment (2016), he has published Religion, Reform and Modernity in the Eighteenth Century: Thomas Secker and the Church of England (2007).
-With Jeff Collins, Raffaella Santi, Shannon Stimson and Sam Zeitlin, he edits a new book series on intellectual history called Ideas and Practices, 1300–1850 (Boydell/Durham University IMEMS Press).
-Ingram has also written for National Review, Modern Age, Claremont Review of Books and the University Bookman.
+Ingram’s research focuses on the early history of liberal democracy in the English-speaking world, with particular focus on religion and politics.
+He is the author of Reformation Without End: Religion, Politics and the Past in Post-Revolutionary England and Religion, Reform and Modernity in the Eighteenth Century: Thomas Secker and the Church of England.
+He has co-edited a number of books, including Capitalism: Histories, People Power: Popular Sovereignty from Machiavelli to Modernity, Freedom of Speech, 1500–1850, and God in the Enlightenment.
+He co-edits a book series on intellectual history called Ideas and Practices, 1300–1850.

 Research interests: